The Brotherton Prize presented by the University of Leeds Poetry Centre

 - Payments must be made in British pounds sterling via the competition website.

-- Shortlisted poets will be notified by early April 2019 and invited to an award ceremony in May 2019.
+- Shortlisted poets will be notified by early June 2019 and invited to an award ceremony.
 Shortlisted poets will be required to provide a biography and photograph.
 Travel expenses will be reimbursed up to a limit of £150.

 - All entrants who provide a valid UK postal address will receive a copy of the published anthology of winning entries.